pulongma/pulongma.github.io/research.md

 </p>

 <p style="text-align: justify; line-height: 1.2em;">
 I currently work closely with climate scientists and ocean scientists to address data analytic problems in remote sensing and coastal flood hazard studies.
-Motivated by such interdisciplinary collaborations, I recently focus on developoing statistical methods that allow flexible model structures and scalable computations for analyzing big and complex data with spatial dependence and their use in complex real-world applications including environmental mapping, probabilistic assessment of remote sensing retrievals, and risk assessment of storm surges, which can be categorized into three directions:
+Motivated by such interdisciplinary collaborations, I recently focus on developoing statistical methods that allow flexible model structures and scalable computations for analyzing big and complex data with spatial dependence and their use in complex real-world applications including environmental mapping, probabilistic assessment of remote sensing retrievals, and risk assessment of storm surges.
+More specifically, they can be categorized into three directions:
 <ul>
   <li> Statistical methods for constructing flexible covariance function models and theoretical properties in use of these models in both Bayesian and frequentist frameworks; </li>
   <li> Bayesian multi-scale methods and tree-based methods for Gaussian process modeling and their theoretical properties; </li>